EcoG-One/Web-Media-Server-and-Player/README.md

 - **Web Interface:** Clean, responsive interface with all required functionality

-*The application will start a web server on port 5000 (configurable) and provide a complete media player experience with all the features you requested.
+*The application will start a web server on port 5000 (configurable) and provide a complete media player experience with all the features mentioned above.
 The interface is intuitive and handles errors gracefully while providing feedback to users.*